juandavidlozano/bank_pipeline/README.md

 - **Storage**: AWS S3
 - **ETL**: AWS Glue
 - **Automation**: Lambda functions for conditional execution and monitoring.
+- **Data Crawling**: AWS Glue Crawler to crawl new files in S3 and catalog them in AWS Glue Data Catalog.
+- **Querying**: Athena as the data warehouse for running queries on processed and cataloged data.
+- **Visualization**: Connect Athena to AWS QuickSight for business intelligence and analytics.

 ### **Airflow DAG Example**
 Below is the visual representation of the Airflow DAG pipeline used for orchestrating the tasks in this pipeline: